nickv2002/Imperial-Assault-Skirmish-Map-Project/ReadMe.md

 * **The most popular printouts:** [All currently available maps](https://github.com/nickv2002/Imperial-Assault-Skirmish-Map-Project/tree/master/Combined_IA_Map_Sheets/All2PlayerMaps) or [the current tournament maps](https://github.com/nickv2002/Imperial-Assault-Skirmish-Map-Project/tree/master/Combined_IA_Map_Sheets/TournamenRotationISBAnchorheadJabba).
 * There is also a [printable map set for each wave](https://github.com/nickv2002/Imperial-Assault-Skirmish-Map-Project/tree/master/Combined_IA_Map_Sheets).
 * Recommended shop & product: [PixArtPrinting PVC Banners](https://www.pixartprinting.com/signage/banners-mesh/pvc-banner/)
-* PixArtPrinting *does* print 300 DPI JPGs (created with this script), even though their website asks for PDFs.
+* PixArtPrinting *does* print 300 DPI JPGs (including the groups and single maps hosted here), even though their website asks for PDFs.
 * The JPG files are very large so some people have trouble seeing them on their computer.
 Give them some time if you have an older computer.

 ### Background & Colophon